Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The size, extent, or importance of something.
 **Sentence:** The magnitude of the drought has caused significant crop losses.
 **Conversation:**
-A – How bad is the drought this year?
+A – How bad is the drought this year
 B – The magnitude of the drought is much worse than last year.

 ---